 If you have type 1 diabetes, check your blood glucose at least every four hours, including during the night, and check your ketones.
 If your blood glucose level is high (generally 15mmol/l or 270mg/dl) or more, the target will vary from person to person or if ketones are present, follow the sick day rules and contact your diabetes team or emergency department.

 Home management using sick day rules will depend on the type of illness and how you feel.

 You may have a minor illness if your blood glucose is within the normal range or slightly raised with blood or urine ketones remaining negative.
-You could manage this at home if your blood glucose stays with in normal range.If your blood glucose is elevated and ketones are positive in your blood or urine.
-You may be having an infection or may not have had proper dose of medication or insulin.
+You could manage this at home if your blood glucose stays within the normal range.If your blood glucose is elevated and ketones are positive in your blood or urine.
+You may be having an infection or may not have had a proper dose of medication or insulin.

 If you have type 1 diabetes, it is important to remember that when you are ill, you must monitor your blood glucose levels regularly and you should never stop taking your insulin, even if you do not feel like taking it.

 - If you are vomiting and not able to eat, keep sipping fluids to prevent dehydration.
 You should drink at least two and half litres of water a day.